 The UI is visible and tangible, and it is possible for non-technical people to gage whether it is built well.
 Poorly written code, i.e. bad code quality, is usually hidden from non-technical people.
 Furthermore, a high quality UI does not necessarily mean the underlying code is written well.

+Poor code quality can be an extremely expensive problem to fix.
+This article describes what code quality is, why its important, and how to handle issues related to it.
 We hope this article will help managers, business-owners, or entrepreneurs who are interested in building custom software avoid some common problems related to code quality.

 The Symptoms of Poor Code Quality